bluegreen-labs/phenocam_installation_tool_v2_dev/INSTALL.md

 PhenoCam Installation Tool (PIT) is a set of scripts to configure Stardot Netcam Live 2 for the use as a phenocam associated with the [PhenoCam network](http://phenocam.nau.edu).
 Version 2 addresses the installation routine for the Stardot Netcam Live 2 cameras which supercede the previous default Netcam SC5 cameras within the PhenoCam network.
 This software is a collaboration between BlueGreen Labs (bv) and the PhenoCam US network.
 It would be appreciated that if custom changes are required you hire BlueGreen Labs in a consulting context.

 > [!warning]
 > The default password on the Stardot cameras is **INSECURE**.
 Connecting any camera to an open network, without a firewall, will result in your camera being hacked (with [estimated times to infection](https://www.pcgamer.com/hardware/a-windows-xp-machines-life-expectancy-in-2024-seems-to-be-about-10-minutes-before-even-just-an-idle-net-connection-renders-it-a-trojan-riddled-zombie-pc/) ~ 10 min).
->
-> Instructions on how to change the default password securely are provided in the instructions below.
+Instructions on how to change the default password securely are provided in the instructions below.
 Follow these instructions step by step to ensure a secure install.

 ## Installation

+> [!note]
 > Please read these instructions **carefully**, failing to do so might result in a poorly configured camera.
-> Follow these instructions step-by-step for a successful PhenoCam install.
+Follow these instructions step-by-step for a successful PhenoCam install.

 Every PhenoCam needs to be added to the network (database) and approved using the site survey at the following link: